Root Canal Surgery Jacksonville FL

 Endodontic surgery can be used to locate fractures or hidden canals that do not appear on x-rays but still manifest pain in the tooth.
 Damaged root surfaces or the surrounding bone may also be treated with this procedure.
 The most common surgery used to save damaged teeth is an apicoectomy or root-end resection.

 What is an apicoectomy?

 The video on the right illustrates this simple procedure.
 An incision is made in the gum tissue to expose the bone and surrounding inflamed tissue.
 The damaged tissue is removed along with the end of the root tip.
 A root-end filling is placed to prevent reinfection of the root, and the gum is sutured.

 The bone naturally heals around the root over a period of months, restoring full function.
 Sometimes, a material is placed at the root end to stimulate bone growth.

 Following the procedure, there may be some discomfort or slight swelling while the incision heals.
 This is normal for any surgical procedure.
 To alleviate any discomfort, appropriate pain medication will be recommended.
 If you have pain that does not respond to medication, please call our office.

 Are You Seeking Relief from a Painful or Sensitive Tooth?

-Dr. Allen can perform an Apicoectomy to relieve pain and save your natural teeth!
+Drs.
+Allen and Campbell can perform an Apicoectomy to relieve pain and save your natural teeth!

 Endodontics of Mandarin